Happy Screen

 Excessive screen time has become a major concern, leading to a variety of physical and mental health issues for people worldwide.
 In recent years, both individuals and major corporations have recognized the need to address this problem, resulting in the incorporation of features such as:

 To identify the problems that users face with existing apps, I conducted interviews with a smaller target group who had been using screen time tracking apps for one to six months.
-Thirteen individuals between 18 and 32 years old participated in the interviews.
+In total 13 individuals between 18 and 32 years old participated in the interviews.

 Ideation

-The app uses machine learning (ML) to reduce the setup process and learn users’ screen habits.
-It provides tips, suggestions, and ideas on how to reduce screen time gradually, without forcing users to delete profiles, uninstall apps, or keep the phone away.
+Machine learning The app (would) use machine learning (ML) to reduce the setup process and learn users’ screen habits.
+It (would) provide tips, suggestions, and ideas on how to reduce screen time gradually, without forcing users to delete their profiles, uninstall apps, or keep the phone away.

 Prototyping and testing